+(1) {Open}

-- (1) {Open} The setbacks in the Residential Mixed Density and Residential Multifamily zones must comply with the standards for the RSF-5 zone unless a variance is approved through a Type 2 review of the site plan provided that required parking and recreation standards can be met and the applicable provisions of the West Kelso Overlay District. - (2) The setbacks in the General Commercial Zone shall be determined through the site review process provided that the applicable provisions of the West Kelso Overlay District and the Downtown Design Review Overlay District must be met. - (3) {Open}The lot coverage limitation in the General Commercial Zone shall be determined through the site review process provided that the applicable provisions of the West Kelso Overlay District and the Downtown Design Review Overlay District must be met. - (3)(4) The maximum building height may be increased by a variance through a Type 2 review of the site plan.
+- (2) The setbacks in the General Commercial Zone shall be determined through the site review process provided that the applicable provisions of the West Kelso Overlay and the Downtown Design Review Overlay must be met. - (3) {Open} - (4) The maximum building height may be increased by a variance through a Type 2 review of the site plan.

-B. All required setbacks:

-- 1. Must comply with the landscaping provisions of KMC 17.22.110; - May not include impervious or hardened surfaces except for approved driveways and sidewalks; - 3.
-May include low impact development stormwater design features; - 1.4.
-May include Uunderground structures are permitted in all setbacks provided that they don't encroach on easements onor neighboring properties.
-It is the responsibility of the property owner to ensure compliance with this provision and to maintain the underground structure; - 2.5.May include Ooverhead and underground utilities are permitted in required setbacks; and - 6.
+- B. All required setbacks: - 1.
+Must comply with the landscaping provisions of KMC 17.22.110; - 2.
+May not include impervious or hardened surfaces except for approved driveways and sidewalks; - 3.
+May include low impact development stormwater design features; - 4.
+May include underground structures provided that they don't encroach on easements or neighboring properties.
+It is the responsibility of the property owner to ensure compliance with this provision and to maintain the underground structure; - 5.
+May include overhead and underground utilities; and - 6.
 Shall maintain a clear sight triangle at the intersection of driveways or access roads and the street rights-of-way to assure traffic safety in accordance with the provisions of the Kelso Engineering and Design Manual. - 7.
-Where existing front setbacks front yards of housing units directly abutting a lot are less than that required by Table 17.22.080, the front setback yard may be reduced to the average depth of the existing setbacksyards; - C. In applying the standards of Table 17.22.080 to the RSF zones the following standards apply: - Where existing front yards of housing units directly abutting a lot are less than that required by Table 17.22.080, the front yard may be reduced to the average depth of the existing yards; - 1.
-Accessory buildings shall have a minimum setback of five feet from the rear and side property lines.
+Where existing front setbacks directly abutting a lot are less than that required by Table 17.22.080, the front setback yard may be reduced to the average depth of the existing setbacks; - C. In applying the standards of Table 17.22.080 to the RSF zones the following standards apply:

+- 1. Accessory buildings shall have a minimum setback of five feet from the rear and side property lines.
 Detached garage facilities for single-family residences may have a zero-foot setback from an alley, provided access is obtained from the alley; - 2.
 In no case shall the entrance to the garage be closer than twenty feet from the right-of-way; - 3.
-In through lots, yards abutting both streets shall provide the required front setback. yard.
-Accessory buildings on through lots shall conform to the setbacks for principal buildings; - A. Please refer to the City's Stormwater Design Standards to determine the maximum lot coverage with impervious surfaces.

-- D. For single-family development, a minimum of six hundred square feet per lot and for mMultifamily development, in the RMF zone must provide a minimum of three hundred square feet per unit shall be available for the purposes of outdoor recreation of which no dof usable open space for residents, including some or all of the following features: - 1.
-Outdoor recreation area for children; - 2.
-Private balconies; - 3.
+In through lots, yards abutting both streets shall provide the required front setback.
+Accessory buildings on through lots shall conform to the setbacks for principal buildings; - D. Multifamily development, in the RMF zone must provide a minimum of three hundred square feet per unit of usable open space for residents, including some or all of the following features: - 1.
+Outdoor recreation area for children;

+- 2. Private balconies; - 3.
 Shared internal courtyards and/or rear yard space, with easy access to the space from adjacent units and site amenities to encourage use (i.e., seating areas, bbq grill, community gardening area, planters with sitting ledges); - 4.
-Shared front porch area; and/or - 5 Shared rooftop deck. imension shall be less than ten feet, unless other standards are required in this Title. - A. All corner building sites located in use districts that require a front and side yard shall maintain a clear triangle at the intersection of the street rights-of-way to assure traffic safety. - A. All non-corner lots shall maintain a clear triangle at the intersection of driveways or access roads and the street rights of way to assure traffic safety. - D.E.
-The following projections are permitted into required setbacksyards: - 1.
-Cornices, eaves, roof overhangs, trellises, beams, joists, and other similar roof projections may extend or project into required yardssetbacks according to the following chart: - a.
-Front or rear setbackyard: Maximum of five feet; and - b.
-Side setbackyard: Maximum of two feet. - 2.
-Outside stairs, platforms or landing places, if unroofed and unenclosed, may extend into required setbacksyards according to the following chart: - a.
-Front and side setbackyard: Maximum of four three feet; - b.
-Rear setbackyard: Maximum of four five feet. - Ramps or other devices necessary for access for the disabled and elderly, which meet Washington State Rules and Regulations for Barrier Free Design, are permitted in all required setbacks.

-- 4. Uncovered, unenclosed pedestrian bridges, necessary for access and less than five feet in width, are permitted in required setbacks. - 5.
-Porches or balconies that are accessory to a residential use may project into required setbacks.
-Such porches and balconies shall be permitted within five feet of any lot line if they are thirty inches or greater above the adjacent grade.
+Shared front porch area; and/or - 5 Shared rooftop deck. - E. The following projections are permitted into required setbacks: - 1.
+Cornices, eaves, roof overhangs, trellises, beams, joists, and other similar roof projections may extend or project into required setbacks according to the following chart: - a.
+Front or rear setback: Maximum of five feet; and - b.
+Side setback: Maximum of two feet. - 2.
+Outside stairs, platforms or landing places, if unroofed and unenclosed, may extend into required setbacks according to the following chart: - a.
+Front and side setback: Maximum of four feet; - b.
+Rear setback: Maximum of four feet. - 3.
+Ramps or other devices necessary for access for the disabled and elderly, which meet Washington State Rules and Regulations for Barrier Free Design, are permitted in all required setbacks. - 4.
+Uncovered, unenclosed pedestrian bridges, necessary for access and less than five feet in width, are permitted in required setbacks.